Madalin Wixson is sports minded. Always has been, and probably always will be.

 “For the first week or so, she was nervous about that,” Stacy said.

-Two weeks out from surgery, Madalin had a Spectrum Health Now video conference call with Dr. Steensma’s staff.
+Two weeks out from surgery, Madalin had a video conference call on the Spectrum Health app with Dr. Steensma’s staff.
 Which meant instead of driving from Battle Creek to Grand Rapids, Madalin and her family could consult with providers over a web-based connection.

 That means no time off from school for Madalin, and no long car ride for the family.